-Many people today want to start their own small business.
+Many people today want to start their own small businesses.
 These startups spring up fast and die even faster.
 The reason for such a phenomenon is that most beginner entrepreneurs don’t know how to start and maintain a business.
 They keep on making mistakes even in the easiest of situations.
 This, in turn, leads to the loss of money and enthusiasm.
-To prevent yourself becoming the next failed startup read about the 5 costly mistakes you must avoid as a first-time entrepreneur.
+To prevent yourself from becoming the next failed startup read about the 5 costly mistakes you must avoid as a first-time entrepreneur.

 Tip #1: No Organization

 One of the most obvious situations you can get yourself into as a first-time entrepreneur is not being prepared and organized.
 When nothing is thought-through and well-organized, nothing gets done.